hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- a field that provides some human readable information about this request.
 * `requests~attach` -- an array of attachments defining the requested formats for the credential.
-  * For Indy, the attachment contains data from libindy about the credential request, base64 encoded, as returned from `libindy`.
+  * For Indy, the attachment contains data from libindy about the credential request, base64-encoded, as returned from `libindy`.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).

 This message may have payment confirmation decorator, see [payment section below](#payments-while-credential-exchange)

-#### Issue Credential
+### Issue Credential

 This message contains the credentials being issued and is sent in response to a valid Request Credential message.
 Schema: